 You can imagine what happened when this news came out!
 Dermatologists in Hollywood took note and took advantage of the cosmetic use of Botox injections.
 By 1997 Botox was used to “freeze” wrinkles in celebrities and those who could afford the treatment.

 FDA approval continued to come in for Botox® use, and in 2000 Botox® got the FDA’s nod to treat neck and shoulder spasms.
 In 2002 Botox® Cosmetic got its official government approval, and the drug company, Allergan, began marketing Botox® Cosmetic injections for aesthetic purposes.
-By the end of 2002, Botox® Cosmetic sales had reached over $400 million.
+By the end of 2002, Botox®’s Cosmetic sales had reached over $400 million.

 In 2003 Allergan proclaimed that Botox® was one of the most successful pharmaceutical brands launched.
 And, in 2004, Allergan received FDA approval to treat severe underarm sweating or hyperhidrosis.

-By the end of 2006, Botox®sales rose past the $1 billion marks, and cosmetic use was about half of those sales.
+By the end of 2006, Botox®sales rose past the $1 billion mark, and cosmetic use was about half of those sales.
 Botox® injections were offered at gyms, spas, and there were even Botox® parties.
 It was a staple of makeover shows, med spas across the country, and the beauty secret of presidential hopefuls (men use Botox injections, too) and Hollywood stars.

 Botox® Cosmetics used at Glow Laser & Beauty in Erie, Pennsylvania, is the original wrinkle smoother.
 It is safe, and when prescribed and administered by a trained medical aesthetician, there are very few side effects or complications.
 Do note that common side effects of Botox® Cosmetic injections could be neck pain and stiffness at the injection point.
 You may develop a headache and experience temporary muscle weakness in your neck and upper shoulders.
-When these side effects do occur, they usually resolve on their own with a few hours or days.
+When these side effects do occur, they usually resolve on their own within a few hours or days.

 At the end of 2015, over eleven million people in the U.S. have used Botox, the derivative of the deadliest toxin on the Earth, to smooth facial wrinkles.
 Today Botox Cosmetic is still one of the most requested treatments for facial wrinkles and lines in Erie Pennsylvania and global medspas.